gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 interpretations since the models are more complicated.
 When there is an interaction present, we should focus on the interaction plot or term-plot of the interaction model for an interpretation of the form and pattern of the interaction.
+\index{interaction plot}
 If the interaction were unimportant, then the hypotheses and results should focus on the additive model results, especially the estimated model coefficients.
 To see why we don't spend much time with the estimated model coefficients in an interaction model, the coefficients for this model is